takanori-azegami-jp/OSHIStamp-docs/README-EN.md

   Timestamps are automatically saved to local storage as they are created, so there's no worry about losing data during your work.

-  Timestamps are saved independently for each video, allowing you to manage timestamps for multiple videos collectively.
-Additionally, you can jump to the corresponding video with one click from the saved list, enabling smooth reuse of previously created timestamps.
+  Timestamps are saved independently for each video, allowing you to manage timestamps for multiple videos collectively.Additionally, you can jump to the corresponding video with a single click from the per-video saved memo list, allowing smooth access to previously created timestamps.

 - **Backup and Restore**